Ojibwe language

-Dialects of Ojibwemowin are spoken in Canada, from southwestern Quebec, through Ontario, Manitoba and parts of Saskatchewan, with outlying communities in Alberta; and in the United States, from Michigan to Wisconsin and Minnesota, with a number of communities in North Dakota and Montana, as well as groups that were removed to Kansas and Oklahoma during the Indian Removal period.
+Dialects of Ojibwemowin are spoken in Canada, from southwestern Quebec, through Ontario, Manitoba, and parts of Saskatchewan, with outlying communities in Alberta; and in the United States, from Michigan to Wisconsin and Minnesota, with communities in North Dakota and Montana, as well as groups that were removed to Kansas and Oklahoma by the Indian Removal Act.
 While there is some variation in the classification of its dialects, at least the following are recognized, from east to west: Algonquin, Eastern Ojibwe, Ottawa (Odawa), Western Ojibwe (Saulteaux), Oji-Cree (Severn Ojibwe), Northwestern Ojibwe, and Southwestern Ojibwe (Chippewa).
 Based upon contemporary field research, J. R. Valentine also recognizes several other dialects: Berens Ojibwe in northwestern Ontario, which he distinguishes from Northwestern Ojibwe; North of (Lake) Superior; and Nipissing.
 The latter two cover approximately the same territory as Central Ojibwa, which he does not recognize.

-The aggregated dialects of Ojibwemowin comprise the second most commonly spoken First Nations language in Canada (after Cree), and the fourth most widely spoken in the United States or Canada behind Navajo, the Inuit languages and Cree.
+The aggregated dialects of Ojibwemowin comprise the second most commonly spoken First Nations language in Canada (after Cree), and the fourth most widely spoken Native American language in the United States or Canada behind Navajo, the Inuit languages and Cree.

 Ojibwemowin is a relatively healthy indigenous language.
-The Waadookodaading Ojibwe Language Immersion School in Hayward, Wisconsin, teaches all classes to children in Ojibwe only.
-A similar program is also in place at Lowell Elementary School in Duluth, Minnesota.
+The Waadookodaading Ojibwe Language Immersion School in Hayward, Wisconsin, teaches children in Ojibwe only.
+A similar program is in place at Lowell Elementary School in Duluth, Minnesota.

 Classification

-The Algonquian language family, of which Ojibwemowin is itself a member, forms a branch of the Algic language family, other non-Algonquian Algic languages being Wiyot and Yurok.
+The Algonquian language family, of which Ojibwemowin is a member, is a branch of the Algic language family.
+Other non-Algonquian Algic languages include Wiyot and Yurok.
 Ojibwe is sometimes described as a Central Algonquian language, along with Fox, Cree, Menominee, Miami-Illinois, Potawatomi, and Shawnee.
-Central Algonquian is a geographical term of convenience rather than a genetic subgroup, and its use does not indicate that the Central languages are more closely related to each other than to the other Algonquian languages.
+Central Algonquian is a geographical term of convenience rather than a genetic subgroup, and its use does not mean that Central languages are more closely related to each other than to the other Algonquian languages.

 Exonyms and endonyms

 The most general Indigenous designation for the language is Anishinaabemowin 'speaking the native language' (Anishinaabe 'native person,' verb suffix –mo 'speak a language,' suffix –win 'nominalizer'), with varying spellings and pronunciations depending upon dialect.
 Some speakers use the term Ojibwemowin.
 The general term in Oji-Cree (Severn Ojibwe) is Anihshininiimowin, although Anishinaabemowin is widely recognized by Severn speakers.
-Some speakers of Saulteaux Ojibwe refer to their language as Nakawemowin.
-The Ottawa dialect is sometimes referred to as Daawaamwin, although the general designation is Nishnaabemwin, with the latter term also applied to Jibwemwin or Eastern Ojibwe.
+Some speakers of Saulteaux Ojibwe call their language Nakawemowin.
+The Ottawa dialect is sometimes called Daawaamwin, but the general designation is Nishnaabemwin, with the latter term also applied to Jibwemwin or Eastern Ojibwe.
 Other local terms are listed in Ojibwe dialects.
 English terms include Ojibwe, with variants including Ojibwa and Ojibway.
 The related term Chippewa is more commonly employed in the United States and in southwestern Ontario among descendants of Ojibwe migrants from the United States.